PaigeM89/BoxToTabletop/README.md

   * work on data flow - should select a project immediately, or take you to projects list, no blank page
   * work on visible options - should not let you view settings if you do not have an active project
     * should also let you see unit list without going through "select project"
+* Custom columns
+  * Actual custom stuff is a step 2 for later, but for now all the infrastructure needs to be set up for database-driven columns
 * Summary
   * By points/power/models
 * Boil up errors to handle appropriately